Japan Residential Property Prices 2020–2025

 Pre-owned Condominium Prices by Prefecture

-Median ¥/m² · 3-year rolling window · Minimum 30 transactions · Source: MLIT reinfolib 取引価格情報
+Median ¥/m² · annual values by fiscal year · Minimum 30 transactions · Source: MLIT reinfolib 取引価格情報

 RankPrefectureMedian ¥/m²2021→2025